Amid Alibaba fever, reasons for caution in IPO market

 NEW YORK The highly anticipated debut of Alibaba Group Holding Ltd IPO-BABA.N, the Chinese e-commerce group, will come amid the busiest year for initial public offerings since the technology bubble burst in 2000.

 Alibaba's IPO, which could come as soon as Sept.
-19, could raise more than $21 billion and claim Facebook Inc's (FB.O) title of biggest tech IPO.
+19, could raise more than $21 billion (12.94 billion pounds) and claim Facebook Inc's (FB.O) title of biggest tech IPO.
 It will usher in a fall season when plenty of new names sell shares for the first time in the U.S. market.

 Returns from IPOs so far this year have been mixed.
 Some analysts say large swaths of the market, especially biotechnology stocks, are frothy.